 The Press Complaints Commission (PCC) closed on 8 September 2014 and was replaced as regulator of the UK press by the Independent Press Standards Organisation (IPSO).
 The PCC site is being maintained for a period to provide a record of its rulings 1996-2014.
 Other former site content has been removed.

-The Professional Standards Authority for Health and Social Care promotes best practice and consistency in the regulation of health and care professionals by nine regulatory bodies – the General Chiropractic Council, General Dental Council, General Medical Council, General Optical Council, General Osteopathic Council, General Pharmaceutical Council, Health and Care Professions Council, Nursing and Midwifery Council, and Pharmaceutical Council of Northern Ireland.
+The Professional Standards Authority for Health and Social Care promotes best practice and consistency in the regulation of health and care professionals by ten regulatory bodies – the General Chiropractic Council, General Dental Council, General Medical Council, General Optical Council, General Osteopathic Council, General Pharmaceutical Council, Health and Care Professions Council, Nursing and Midwifery Council, Pharmaceutical Council of Northern Ireland, and Social Work England.
 This includes reviewing their disciplinary decisions and, where considered appropriate, referring them to the High Court.
 It was known before 1 December 2012 as the Council for Healthcare Regulatory Excellence (CHRE), and was originally established in 2003 as the Council for the Regulation of Healthcare Professionals (CRHP).
 Current site content extends back to 2008.

 The Prudential Regulation Authority (PRA) is responsible for the prudential regulation and supervision of banks, building societies, credit unions, insurers and major investment firms in the UK.
 It is part of the Bank of England, and was established by the Financial Services Act 2012 as one of the successors to the Financial Services Authority (FSA).
-Within the PRA section of the Bank of England web site there are PRA publications, consultations, and information on the regulatory data which firms need to provide.
-The PRA Rulebook and the Financial Services Register are accessible via external links.
+Within the Prudential Regulation section of the Bank of England web site there are PRA publications, consultations, and information on the regulatory data which firms need to provide.
+External links are provided to the separate web sites of the PRA Rulebook and the Financial Services Register.